Nuclear medicine uses radiation to provide information about a patient’s anatomy and the functioning of specific organs.

 Nuclear medicine is extremely safe because the radioactive tracers or radiopharmaceuticals commonly used are quickly eliminated from the body through natural functions.
 In addition, the tracers used rapidly lose their radioactivity.

-In most cases, the dose of radiation necessary for a scan is very small.
-For example, a patient having a lung scan is exposed to the same dose of radiation they would receive from two return air flights between Sydney and London.
+In most cases, the radiation dose necessary for a scan is tiny.
+For example, a patient having a lung scan is exposed to the same radiation dose they would receive from two return air flights between Sydney and London.

 No. A scan involves nothing more painful than an injection into a vein.